qema/nanosite-old/README.md

 # nanosite
-Nanosite is a speedy static site generator in Python.
+nanosite is a speedy static site generator in Python.
 It's a thin layer around your content and customizable to the core.
 Feedback and pull requests are welcome.

 Here's a website made with nanosite: [wanganzhou.com](http://wanganzhou.com/).